2019 Convergence Tracks: Cannabusiness, Media & Journalism, Sports and More

 Each year at SXSW, diverse groups of creatives across interactive, film, and music industries come together to push past conventional boundaries and explore different industries and ways of thinking.
 At the heart of the SXSW Conference, Convergence programming features a range of topics that straddle the intersection of culture and technology.

-If you’ve always dreamed of entering a session idea and becoming a bigger part of SXSW, now’s the time!
-PanelPicker® the official SXSW user-generated session proposal platform, is accepting ideas through Friday, July 20.
+If you've always dreamed of entering a session idea and becoming a bigger part of SXSW, now's the time!
+PanelPicker® is the official SXSW user-generated session proposal platform.
 This easy, two-step online process allows the SXSW community to have a voice in what programming is scheduled at SXSW.
+Propose 2019 SXSW session ideas through PanelPicker® before the final deadline on Sunday, July 22 at 11:59pm PT.

 Take a look at our Convergence Tracks below to see which track most interests you and would be the best fit for your session idea.